tommasobertoni/NScatterGather/README.md

 The recipients compete in order to provide the best, or the fastest, response to the request.
 The consumer will then pick the best value from the aggregated response.

-_e.g._ Get an item's price from a collection of suppliers:
+[sample:](samples/NScatterGather.Samples.CompetingTasks/) get an item's best price from a collection of suppliers:

 ![competing-tasks-diagram](assets/images/competing-tasks-diagram.png)